All EMAIL SUPER SPECIALS (our best discounts ever!)

 all the hardest questions theonomists (and their wisest and best opponents)

-depth than any we have seen in the last couple of millennia [less about a
+than any we have seen in the last couple of millennia [less about a century to

-As the reader will discover, Rutherford was a wealthy man when it came to
+reader will discover, Rutherford was a wealthy man when it came to wisdom (and

-wisdom (and much advanced theologically), and those who take the time to gaze
+much advanced theologically), and those who take the time to gaze into the

-into the King's treasure house, as exhibited in this book, will find that they
+King's treasure house, as exhibited in this book, will find that they are

 Word of God, this book is sure to be unpopular among a wicked and adulterous